Jing Huang, Ph.D.

 Research

-My research interest is focused on gene expression regulation in stem cell and cancer.
-We are interested in the biological functions of transcription factors that may play critical roles in both stem cell and cancer biology.
-Historically, we have been studying the tumor suppressor p53, also called the guardian of the genome.
-Recently, we have extended our studies into transcription factors that functionally interacts with p53.
-My laboratory has extensive experience in embryonic stem cells (ESCs), mesenchymal stromal/stem cells (MSCs), and osteosarcoma (OS).
-We are collaborating with intramural and extramural colleagues to study breast cancer.
-Through these basic studies, our goal is to generate novel insights into tumorigenesis and design new ways of killing caner cells.
+My research interest centers around understanding gene expression regulation in both stem cells and cancer cells.
+Specifically, my laboratory investigates the biological functions of transcription factors that play critical roles in both stem cell and cancer biology.
+To date, we have primarily focused on studying the tumor suppressor p53, also known as the guardian of the genome.
+However, we have recently expanded our research to include transcription factors (e.g., RUNXs, CBFB) that interact with p53.
+With extensive experience in embryonic stem cells (ESCs), mesenchymal stromal/stem cells (MSCs), and osteosarcoma (OS), we collaborate with intramural and extramural colleagues to study breast cancer.
+By conducting basic research on these transcription factors, we aim to generate novel insights into tumorigenesis and develop new methods of eliminating cancer cells.

 Collaborators (former and current): Intramural: Drs.
-Stuart Yuspa, Glenn Merlino, Kent Hunter, Lalage Wakefield, Beverly Mock, Ji Luo, Mark Simpson, Rosie Kaplan, Daniel Larson, Pamela Robey, Chengyu Liu.
+Glenn Merlino, Kent Hunter, Stuart Yuspa, Lalage Wakefield, Beverly Mock, Ji Luo, Mark Simpson, Rosie Kaplan, Daniel Larson, Pamela Robey, Chengyu Liu.
 Extramural: Drs.
-Shelley Berger, Zhaohui Feng, Richard Gorlick
+Shelley Berger, John Bushweller, Richard Gorlick

 Publications